Adeola-Ogungbade/Adeola-Ogungbade/README.md

 - 👋 Hi, I’m @Adeola Ogungbade
-- 👀 I’m interested in Python programming and data science
+- 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning python and data science
+- 🌱 I’m currently learning Next Js and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me adeoladeborah19@gmail.com